| |

 Top view of a blender filled with creamy banana ice cream on a wooden surface.
 Surrounding the blender are small bowls containing banana slices and cocoa powder.
 Chocolate chips are scattered nearby.

-7. Once creamy, make a small hole in the center, all the way to the bottom and add in the cookie dough bites, brownie bites, chocolate chips, and chocolate syrup.
+7. Once creamy, make a small hole in the center, all the way to the bottom, and add in the cookie dough bites, brownie bites, chocolate chips, and chocolate syrup.

 A bowl of creamy ice cream with chocolate chips, a spoon placed inside.
 The ice cream has a light brown color, and small chocolate chips are sprinkled around the bowl.
 Wooden texture surface and bowls with ingredients in the background.